bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

 s3_input_validation = sagemaker.inputs.TrainingInput(s3_data='s3://{}/{}/test/'.format(s3_bucket, s3_model_prefix), content_type='csv')
 ```

-The code that is truly specific to the algorithm (parent trial) and its family of trial components occurs when defininig the HyperParameterTuner job and evaluate the model(s) once they have been tuned and trained.
+The code that is truly specific to the algorithm trial and its family of trial components occurs when one defines the [HyperParameterTuner](https://sagemaker.readthedocs.io/en/stable/api/training/tuner.html) job and evaluates the model(s) once they have been tuned and trained.

 ```
 #cell 08 ...
 HyperParameterTuner.Job.Run()